ImperialCollegeLondon/pnflow/src/pnm/pnextract/README.md

 ### Instructions

 A sample input file, Image.mhd, is provided in the doc folder, in ascii (text) format.
-Please use this file together with a 8-bit micro-CT image, similar to the [images on our website].
+Please use this file together with a micro-CT image, similar to the [images on our website].

-To extract a pore network, decompress the pnextract.exe.7z and run, in a Windows Command Prompt:
+To extract a pore network, decompress the bin.7z file and run, in a Windows Command Prompt / PowerShell:

-    pnextract.exe  Image.mhd
+    C:\PATH\TO\bin\pnextract.exe  Image.mhd
+Replace ``C:\PATH\TO\bin\`` with the path to the pnextract.exe, or remove if you place pnextract.exe in a system PATH.
+To open a command-prompt in Windows, hold the `Shift` key and `right-click` into the folder where the input file is copied and click the `Open Command Window Here` menu.

+The instructions are similar in Linux.
+Additionally, you can source the src/script/bashrc file to set the paths to the compiled binaries:

+     source PATH/TO/src/script/bashrc

-See the [pnextract wiki](https://github.com/aliraeini/pnextract/wiki/pnextract-FAQ) for more instructions!
+See the [pnextract wiki](https://github.com/aliraeini/pnextract/wiki/pnextract-FAQ) for more details.

-###  Compiling
+###  Build instructions

+Download and extract bin.7z for pnextract.exe,
-The code is already compiled to bin/pnextract.exe, a Windows (win64) executable, using MinGW compilers.
+a Win64 executable compiled using MinGW compilers.

-The compilation can be done in Linux by running ``make`` command in the top-level directory.

-###  Dependencies
+See the src/script/README.md file for build instructions.

-The included voxelImage library  is the main prerequisite. voxelImage itself can optionally be linked to [libz] and [libtiff] to support reading .raw.gz and 3D .tif files.
+The included libvoxel  is the main dependancy. libvoxel itself optionally links to [libz] and [libtiff] in the thirdparty directory, to support reading .raw.gz and 3D .tif files.
-Stripped down versions of both of these libraries are provided in the thirdparty directory for compatibility and ease of compilation.

 ###  Licence

+TODO: add license.
 The code and executables are provided as is, without any kind of warranty;
 use at your own risk.

-For contact and further information see [Imperial College - pore-scale consortium] website, or send me an email:   a.q.raeini@imperial.ac.uk
+For contact and further information see [Imperial College - Pore-scale Consortium] website, raise an `issue` on github, or send me an email:   a.q.raeini@imperial.ac.uk

 ### References